-All licensed Appraisal Management Companies will receive a postcard in the mail.
+All licensed Appraisal Management Companies will receive a courtesy reminder postcard in the mail.
 These postcards will be mailed in the beginning of July, prior to the August renewal date.
-The postcard will have specific instructions with how to renewal the license.
+IMPORTANT: In the future, these reminders will only be sent via e-mail.

 Each Appraisal Management Company will need a “Renewal ID” in order to complete the renewal process.
 This ID number will be printed on the front of the postcard.